The American Language and Culture Program

 - They have a TOEFL iBT total score of at least 80 and at least a 21 in the writing section; or a TOEFL PBT total score of at least 550 and at least a 5 in the writing section.
-Test scores cannot be more than 2 years old!
+Test scores cannot be more than two years old.

 - They have an IELTS minimum score of 6.5.
-Test scores cannot be more than 2 years old!
+Test scores cannot be more than two years old.

-The ACCUPLACER test for international students at UDM is composed of four sections: reading, language use, listening and writing.
+The ACCUPLACER test for international students at Detroit Mercy has four sections: reading, language use, listening and writing.
 Questions in the reading, language use and listening sections are multiple choice.
 The writing section requires the student to respond in writing to a question or topic.
 The writing section is only administered to students who pass reading, language use and listening.
-The entire test takes approximately 3 hours to complete.
+The entire test takes approximately three hours to complete.
 Download sample test questions online.

-Click the following link and scroll down to page 14 to see sample questions and answers for ESL-Reading Skills and ESL-Language Use. https://secure-media.collegeboard.org/digitalServices/pdf/ACCUPLACER/ACCUPLACER-sample-questions-for-students.pdf
+Click this link and scroll down to page 14 to see sample questions and answers for ESL-Reading Skills and ESL-Language Use.

-If students do not pass the ACCUPLACER test (allowing for full academic study), the following illustrate placement based on test results:
+Students who do not pass the ACCUPLACER test (allowing for full academic study), have the following placement options:

 Students exiting the program are deemed to be sufficiently proficient in English to successfully engage in a program of academic study at the undergraduate or graduate level.

 Undergraduate students receive 4 credits for ALCP 2010 or 3150.
-These 4 credits are not counted toward graduation requirements.
+These four credits are not counted toward graduation requirements.
 Students receive a letter grade on their transcripts.
-Points for the grade are factored into the grade point averages of undergraduate students.
+Points for the grade are factored into the grade-point averages of undergraduate students.

-Undergraduate Post-Degree students receive 0 credits for ALCP 2010 or 3150.
+Undergraduate post-degree students receive zero credits for ALCP 2010 or 3150.
 Students receive a letter grade on their transcripts.
-No points for the grade are factored into the grade point averages of undergraduate post-degree students.
+No points for the grade are factored into the grade-point averages of undergraduate post-degree students.

-Graduate students receive 0 credits for ALCP 5201 or 5315.
+Graduate students receive zero credits for ALCP 5201 or 5315.
 Students receive a letter grade on their transcripts.
-No points for the grade are factored into the grade point averages of graduate students.
+No points for the grade are factored into the grade-point averages of graduate students.

-NOTE: If you are required to take supportive ESL coursework at UDM (referred to as ALCP), you may have to defer starting your academic degree Program by a semester or longer until you attain a satisfactory level of English proficiency to enroll in academic coursework.
+NOTE: If you are required to take supportive ESL coursework at Detroit Mercy (referred to as ALCP), you may have to defer starting your academic degree program by a semester or longer until you attain a satisfactory level of English proficiency to enroll in academic coursework.
 Prices for ESL/ALCP coursework may be ascertained here.